este36/musicxml-irealpro/README.md

 ```
 # Usage

-inside the `./test/` folder there is two utilities, `test.c` and `test.js`.
-They both provides a cli tool wich print the resulted irealpro file to standart output.
+inside the `./test/` folder there are two utilities : `test.c` and `test.js`.

+They both provide a CLI tool that prints the resulting iReal Pro file to standard output.

-For now its the easier way to understand the apis.
+For now, this is the easiest way to understand the APIs.
 I am planning to write a proper documentation.

-To build the clis :
+Build the CLIs
 ```bash
 make test/test.out
 npm install